 LUMN INVESTOR ALERT: Robbins Geller Rudman & Dowd LLP Announces that Lumen Technologies, Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit

-SAN DIEGO, March 06, 2023 (GLOBE NEWSWIRE) -- The law firm of Robbins Geller Rudman & Dowd LLP announces that the Lumen class action lawsuit seeks to represent purchasers or acquirers of Lumen Technologies, Inc. LUMN common stock between September 14, 2020 and February 7, 2023, all dates inclusive (the "Class Period").
+/EIN News/ -- SAN DIEGO, March 06, 2023 (GLOBE NEWSWIRE) -- The law firm of Robbins Geller Rudman & Dowd LLP announces that the Lumen class action lawsuit seeks to represent purchasers or acquirers of Lumen Technologies, Inc. (NYSE: LUMN) common stock between September 14, 2020 and February 7, 2023, all dates inclusive (the “Class Period”).
 Captioned Voigt v.
 Lumen Technologies, Inc., No. 23-cv-00286 (W.D.
-La.), the Lumen class action lawsuit charges Lumen and certain of Lumen's current and former top executives with violations of the Securities Exchange Act of 1934.
+La.), the Lumen class action lawsuit charges Lumen and certain of Lumen’s current and former top executives with violations of the Securities Exchange Act of 1934.

 If you suffered substantial losses and wish to serve as lead plaintiff of the Lumen class action lawsuit, please provide your information here: